aqarios/luna-model/README.md

       model.constraints += variables[i] >= 0
   ```

-AqModels also provides a native Solution class that represents solutions to an AqModel natively.
+LunaModel also provides a native Solution class that represents solutions to an LunaModel natively.

 ### The Translation Library

-AqModels has builtin translators to convert from most model representations to an AqModel.
+LunaModel has builtin translators to convert from most model representations to an LunaModel.
-To use optimizers not natively supporting AqModels you can use one of the provided translators to translate from AqModels to any of the supported formats.
-It also contains translators for converting from an optimizer native solution representation to an AqSolution.
+To use optimizers not natively supporting LunaModel you can use one of the provided translators to translate from luna_model to any of the supported formats.
+It also contains translators for converting from an optimizer native solution representation to a LunaModel Solution.

-AqModels ships with the following [**aqmodels.translators**](./src/aqmodels/translator.pyi) for Models:
+LunaModel ships with the following [**luna_model.translators**](./src/luna_model/translator.pyi) for Models:

 - **QuboTranslator**: To translate from and to a [Quadratic Unconstrained Binary Optimization (QUBO)](https://en.wikipedia.org/wiki/Quadratic_unconstrained_binary_optimization) problem.
 - **LpTranslator**: To translate from and to a [LP File](https://web.mit.edu/lpsolve/doc/CPLEX-format.htm).
 - **BqmTranslator**: To translate from and to a [Dimod BQM](https://docs.dwavequantum.com/en/latest/ocean/api_ref_dimod/models.html#module-dimod.binary.binary_quadratic_model).
 - **CqmTranslator**: To translate from and to a [Dimod CQM](https://docs.dwavequantum.com/en/latest/ocean/api_ref_dimod/models.html#module-dimod.constrained.constrained).

-AqModels ships with the following [**aqmodels.translators**](./src/aqmodels/translator.pyi) for Solutions:
+LunaModel ships with the following [**luna_model.translators**](./src/luna_model/translator.pyi) for Solutions:

 - **ZibTranslator**: for converting a [SCIP](https://www.scipopt.org/) result.
 - **QctrlTranslator**: for converting a [Q-Ctrl](https://q-ctrl.com/) result.